 ~ Joanne

-Make Your Own Creme Fraiche
+How To Make Creme Fraiche

-With creme fraiche costing so much in the stores, why not make your own for a fraction of the cost?
 Creme fraiche is a flavor combination of fresh heavy cream and sour cream, and it's divine in so many recipes!!
 Try it, you won't be sorry!

 Ingredients